 Outside scholarships can be great resources for students.
 Look in your community to see if there may be any available to you.
 We recommend starting with banks, credit unions, service organizations, churches, and parents’ employers or our you can search our: Outside Scholarship Search Engine.

-Gonzaga offers interest-free payment plans to families.
-Payments can be divided into 10 or 8 months.
+Gonzaga offers an interest-free 4 month installment (per semester) payment plan to families.
 Monthly payments can be made by check, or online via our CASHNet portal.

 All international students are considered for undergraduate merit scholarships upon admission.
 International students looking for any other funding opportunities can contact the Center for Global Engagement.

 All international and undocumented students are considered for undergraduate merit scholarships upon admission.
 International students looking for any other funding opportunities can contact the Center for Global Engagement.
 Undocumented students can contact the Financial Aid Office for information on additional funding opportunities.

 Looking to save on transportation costs?
 As part of Gonzaga's ongoing commitment to sustainability we offer complimentary Spokane Transit Authority bus passes to faculty, students and staff.
 Bus passes are automatically loaded to current Student ID cards and no further action is required to activate your bus pass.
 Simply swipe your ID card on any STA bus terminal, as you would a standard issued bus pass.

 A growing number of electric vehicles are being driven by students and employees and in support of reducing our campus reliance on fossil fuels, Gonzaga University now offers two electric vehicle charging stations—in the BARC and behind the Crosby House.